(REV 01 June 2016)

 3. GENERAL BEHAVIOUR

-No running in the hall while fencing is in progress. - No inappropriate behaviour or behaviour that endangers yourself or others. - Keep well away from the fencing action unless refereeing. - If refereeing, be aware of action on other pistes near you. - Please note, members less than 13 years of age are not allowed to referee unsupervised.
+No running in the hall while fencing is in progress. - No inappropriate behaviour or behaviour that endangers yourself or others. - Keep well away from the fencing action unless refereeing. - If refereeing, be aware of action on other pistes near you.

 4. CLUB EQUIPMENT